andrevier/freecodecamp/README.md

-# freecodecamp
+## Freecodecamp
-A repository for the exercises from the freecodecamp.org courses.
+A repository for the exercises from the freecodecamp.org courses:

+- Scientific Computing with Python